manpage of afick.conf |

 for now, the available keywords are :

-if set to true, allow rule overload (the last rule wins), else put a warning and keep the first rule.
+if set to true, allow config overload (the last line wins), else put a warning and keep the first line.
 Default is true.

 if set to true, auto-control files (afick scripts, config and database) are stored as relative path.
 This is usefull if this files may be moved (use afick from a cd for example).
 Default is false.